 - Provide instruction of the highest quality in pharmacology and toxicology that is appropriate for students at the undergraduate, graduate, and postgraduate levels.

 - Provide high-quality service to the School of Medicine, the Health Sciences Center, the University, the people of Louisville and the surrounding region, the Commonwealth of Kentucky, professional organizations, the nation, and the world.

 The Department of Pharmacology and Toxicology is dedicated to advancing biomedical knowledge through active contribution to high-quality research in pharmacology and toxicology and to providing high-quality research and educational experiences for the education and training of future biomedical scientists who advance biomedical education, research, and service.

 For the Department of Pharmacology and Toxicology, complete guidelines are given below.

-All candidates for admission to graduate programs at the University of Louisville must complete the application form found at louisville.edu/graduate/apply/.
+All candidates for admission to graduate programs at the University of Louisville must complete the application form.

 Applications are received at any time for starting dates of approximately August 1.
-All credentials and/or communications should be submitted to the School of Interdisciplinary and Graduate Studies, Graduate Admissions and should contain the student's full name and Social Security Number or University of Louisville issued student ID.
+All credentials and/or communications should be submitted to the Graduate School, Graduate Admissions and should contain the student's full name and Social Security Number or University of Louisville issued student ID.
 Lack of Social Security Number may cause processing to be delayed.
 Applications received by January 1 are assured of full consideration for that year.
 Admission on a conditional basis is a possibility in rare, special cases, even though application materials are incomplete.
 Please contact the department for additional information.

 A non-refundable application fee is required with the application form.
 An application will not be forwarded to the department until this fee is paid.
 A check or money order should be made payable to the "University of Louisville."